Six-Seven-Studios/Rust-Racers/README.md

   * 5% - Empty spots within a lobby are filled by AI CPUs
   * 5% - Players can also choose to race alone alongside AI CPUs (single-player)
   * 15% - AI CPUs have dynamic racing behavior that reacts to their surroundings implemented with the Theta* algorithm, including reversing when needed and aggressive driving lines.
-  * 10% - Attacking Players / Other CPUs
+  * 10% - Attacking players / other CPUs decided by a decision tree

 * 10% - Secondary Map and Skins
   * 5% - Players can choose between two maps to race on: The original 5000px x 5000px map, and a larger, more difficult 8000px x 8000px map.
 The secondary map will test player skill by adding a higher density of obstacles and incorporating all of our terrain types.